DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 * `depthai_spatial_detection.launch`: Runs the simulated spatial detection script.

 `models/`
 * `depthai_models.yaml`: contains models for object detection.
-A model is specified by a name, what classes it predicts, and the path to a .blob file.
-This file format is specific to the processors that the OAK cameras use.
+A model is specified by a name, what classes it predicts, and the path to a .blob file, as well as other configuration parameters. `input_size` is [width, height].
+The blob file format is specific to the processors that the OAK cameras use.

 `footage_extraction`
 * Can be used to extract footage from rosbag files.
 See the README file in the footage_extraction directory.

-# Non-Depthai Cameras
+# Non-DepthAI Cameras

 ## USB Camera
 This package also contains driver code to publish a camera stream from a USB-type camera in `usb_camera.py`.
 A USB camera can be located by `/dev/video*` on a linux computer, where `*` can be replaced by any number specifying a given camera channel (default is `0`, with the number increasing for each new camera you plug in).
 The script `usb_camera.py` uses OpenCV to capture a stream frame by frame from a specified USB camera channel and publishes it to a specified ros topic.
 Use `roslaunch cv usb_camera.launch` to start a stream once a USB camera has been plugged in.
 You can specify the ros topic which the usb camera feed is published to via